LyuChangle2006/LyuChangle2006.github.io/_pages/teachingassistant.md

 Textbook: Mathematical Analysis Vol.1 - Cheng Yi, Chen Qing and Li Ping

-This page is for extended content of the course for the ones who are interested in deeper and broader knowledge of this course.
+This page is for extended content of the course for the ones who are interested in deeper and broader knowledge.

 For the basic information of this course, check the course website [here](https://passiflora-sago.github.io/24FallMAB1.html).